Middleware Execution Order and Priority

 Core Execution Model & Request Lifecycle

 Edge platforms operate as a pre-origin interception layer, evaluating incoming HTTP requests against declarative matchers or programmatic routing logic before any asset resolution occurs.
 The foundational Middleware Chain Architecture & Request Flow dictates baseline execution semantics: requests enter an immutable boundary, traverse a defined evaluation pipeline, and exit via explicit routing or response termination.
+Because every stage runs inside a single V8 isolate with a bounded CPU budget, the order in which guards, transforms, and routers fire determines both correctness and latency.

 The lifecycle follows four deterministic phases: